natanieljr/droidmate/doc/legacy_toremove_7_Dec_2015/design_snippets.md

 What about the permission required?
 It should also be logged immediately, e.g. after line break or vertical bar `|` or similar.
 The instrumentation code will be generated from the API mapping file anyway, so it can associate with each generated method the permission it requires.

 #### Design details ####
 The logcat message construction will be called by the tool-generated instrumentation code as well as in hand-coded instrumentation in apk fixtures for testing purposes.
 The messages will be parsed in DroidMate's `core` module.
-Thus, the code has to live in a shared, common library: `lib-common`.
+Thus, the code has to live in a shared, common library: `commonLib`.

 The log interface will be `IApiLog` with `LogcatApiLog` implementation.
 The interface will be used to obtain semantic data like method name, parameters, permission required, etc.